-Finally we reached Vietnam Border close to Dien Bien Phu in France known as the City of Defeat.
+Finally we reached Vietnam Border close to Dien Bien Phu – in France known better as the City of Defeat.
 Vietnamese General Giap never lost a battle and conquered French Military here so that they had to leave their colony in 1956.
-US Americans didn’t know about Giap and returned later… Same result.
+End of Indochina War but US Americans didn’t know about Giap and returned later… Same result.

 Returning by air to Osh we continued Truck-the-World during Autumn 2016 through Kyrgyzstan, Western, Northern and Southern China and Laos, 10.000 km in total for this leg with our MAN Unicat Truck.

 After 500 km aligning Pamir Chain on classic Silk Road through Kyrgyzstan we entered China via Irkeshtam Border.
 Through Xingijang we followed Silk Road to Kashgar.
 We crossed Taklamakan Desert towards Turpan, aligned Lop Nor Desert completing Silk Road at Western end of Great Wall in Jiayuguan.

 Then we drove South through Gobi Desert to Dunhuang and sipped a Cocktail on Yueya Quangs Silk Road Hotel’s roof terrace as recommended by HA Schult.
 We headed South for Tibet’s Lhasa and continued on Tea Road through Eastern Tibet for Tropic Yunnan and Mohan Border to Laos, a route of 8.500 km through China.

 Another 800 km led to Vientiane, Laos, where we stored our truck at a friend’s place and returned home again for business.